 4.2 Posology and method of administration

-Treatment with Evrysdi should be initiated by a physician with experience in the management of SMA.
+Treatment with risdiplam should be initiated by a physician with experience in the management of SMA.

 Posology

-The recommended once daily dose of Evrysdi film-coated tablet for patients ≥ 2 years of age with ≥ 20 kg body weight is 5 mg.
+The recommended once daily dose of risdiplam film-coated tablet for patients ≥ 2 years of age with ≥ 20 kg body weight is 5 mg.

 There is an alternative oral solution available for patients of all age groups or who may require the use of a nasogastric or gastrostomy tube.
 Refer to the Evrysdi powder for oral solution SmPC.
 The physician should prescribe the appropriate pharmaceutical form according to the dose required and the patient’s needs, including the patient’s ability to swallow.
 For patients with difficulty swallowing a whole tablet, the tablet can be dispersed or the powder for oral solution can be prescribed.